 A pre-workout supplement is a type of product that’s meant to be taken before you exercise.
 The primary function of any pre workout is to get your muscles revved up, your mind focused and awake, and have you more than ready to take on the workout of the day.

 More than just something you take for energy, pre workouts also let you experience amazing improvements in aspects revolving fitness and strength training.
-Pre workouts are capable of boosting energy, dishing out massive muscle pumps, giving you a much-needed focus and alertness, and speeding up muscle recovery.
+They are also capable of boosting energy, dishing out massive muscle pumps, giving you a much-needed focus and alertness, and speeding up muscle recovery.

 A typical pre workout is often consumed 30 minutes before the exercise begins.
 This is to let the body absorb and metabolize the ingredients properly, so by the time you start, your body is 100% up and ready.